zmon/flushots2013/readme.md

 ## Adding Locations
 If you have locations you would like to add, please fork this project, create a file based off of data/flueshot.csv called data/yourname.csv, add location, commit, and do a pull request.
 The spread sheet needs to be in the following format.

-* latitude - a value in the format of 39.102609
+* latitude - a value in the format of 39.102609 - not required but will save us time see [website to fine latitude and logitude][longlat]
 * longitude - a value in the format of -94.582728
 * street1 - required
 * street2